 Arctic ocean with a rental camper

 The Arctic Ocean hides many unique creatures under its surface.
-Perhaps one of the most mystical one is the whale with the average size between 14 and 16 meters.
+Perhaps one of the most mystical ones is the whale with the average size between 14 and 16 meters.
 These majestic giants can be spotted in the arctic waters of Norway.
-Also, many other fascinating fauna can be seen in these far corners of Europe that offer a home for various rare species.
+Also, many other fascinating fauna specimens can be seen in these far corners of Europe that offer a home for various rare species.
 The total length of this Arctic Ocean route is about 2100 kilometers.
-Slightly longer route is Northern Scandinavia is memorable because this trip is all about the journey itself, not the destination.
+Slightly longer route is Northern Scandinavia and is memorable because this trip is all about the journey itself, not the destination.

 The most convenient way to explore these arctic destinations is to pick up a rental motorhome from Touring Cars' motorhome rental station in Rovaniemi, the capital of Finnish Lapland and the home of Santa Claus.
 Plan the best route for yourself, or be inspired by our route tips!
 We recommend stopping by the Nordic gems, such as Tromso and the North Cape.
-See live whales in their natural habitat on a whale safari in the coast, and be mesmerized by the serpentine roads surrounded by post card like stunning sceneries of green valleys, ultramarine waters and mountains that retain their snowy tops throughout the summer.
+See live whales in their natural habitat on a whale safari in the coast, and be mesmerized by the serpentine roads surrounded by postcard-like stunning sceneries of green valleys, ultramarine waters and mountains that retain their snowy tops throughout the summer.

-The arctic areas offer active travellers tons of activities, such as whale safaris, bird watching, canoeing and horse riding.
+The arctic areas offer active travelers tons of activities, such as whale safaris, bird watching, canoeing and horse riding.
 Stop by at the Tana River, and try some serious fishing.
 Talented or lucky fishermen may end up feeding the whole crew with fresh salmon!

 Exotic Sámi culture